annshinewu/Fundamentals-of-Python/chapter1.md

 `@instructions`
 Variable x has already been declared for you.

-Create a while loop that has a condtion of x being greater than or equal to 2
+Create a while loop that has a condition of x being greater than or equal to 2

-And inside the while loop, it prints the string "x" and decreases varaible x by 1.
+And inside the while loop, it prints the string "x" and decreases variable x by 1.

 Run the program and see how many times is "x" printed.
 `@hint`